Sunday, June 16, 2024

 Early June Days

 Our across-the-back-fence neighbour leaves part of his garden to grow wild.
 He'll whack it down once or twice a summer, but it is currently filled with waving grasses, a smoke-bush tree, wild blackberries, and overgrown forsythia bushes.
-From my kitchen window I spied something an enticingly bright bloom and ventured through the gate to inspect it.
+From my kitchen window I spied something enticingly bright and ventured through the gate to inspect it.
 A beautiful red poppy blooms where none have bloomed before.
 Today I noticed two blooms.
 They are a fitting bloom to mark the 80th anniversary of the D-Day invasions in France.
 I sporadically watch How to Renovate a Chateau How to Renovate a Chateau on Youtube and just this week, Anna and Philip posted a D-Day special.
 Both of them had great uncles who were in France then, but the two soldiers were on opposite sides.

 In my last post I was expecting house guests.
 They've come and gone, leaving behind memories along with a pair of tiny socks and two picture books.
 This puzzle was a gift, brought from Boulder, Colorado.
 The pieces are made of wood, and cut into intricate shapes.
 It was a fun challenge to put it all together.